 Fractions are a part of the UK national curriculum, but a significant fraction(!) of children really struggle to grasp the concept.
-Below are a few tips we think your pupils may appreciate.
+Below are a few tips on teaching fractions that we think your pupils may appreciate.

 - Start Really Simple

 It’s best to start really, really simple.
 Misunderstandings at the start can lead to a whole lot of issues.

 So look just at halves and quarters for the first few weeks.